 Project goal: Help Central Valley teens build connections to public lands, as well as the confidence and core skills they need to succeed in high school, college and careers.

 Why this work matters: Adventure Risk Challenge builds bridges between students and public lands — and, along the way, engages participants in programming that helps them hone academic, leadership and stewardship skills.

 ARC works with high schools in California’s Merced and Fresno counties, where students are at high risk of dropping out.
-Most ARC students come from low-income communities and immigrant families, and have limited or no access to their nearby national park.
+Most ARC students have limited or no access to their nearby national park.

 According to ARC program data, 98% of summer-course graduates have completed high school on time, and 80% have gone on to college.
 Alumni have become park rangers, pursued advanced environmental science degrees, worked with our art team in Yosemite and more; several program graduates have even joined the ARC staff!

 How your support helped: The COVID-19 pandemic presented many challenges for in-person education, but with your support, the ARC team adapted, innovated, and delivered high-quality experiences for their students throughout the year.
 With your help, the ARC team coordinated a successful COVID-adapted, Yosemite-based summer course for eight students, which culminated with a livestreamed “Voices of Youth” poetry reading event.
 Your support also helped ARC complete the inaugural year of its new Community Leadership Program at one partner high school in May, and expand the program to a second school in September.
 The Community Leadership Program is a two-year progression that includes school-based leadership and literacy workshops, plus outdoor excursions, and aims in part to reach students who cannot participate in the summer course due to work or family commitments.

 Project partners: Yosemite National Park and Adventure Risk Challenge.